Frequently Asked Questions

 - it is active in the production, processing, trading, installation or distribution of wind or solar energy;

-- it submits a short motivation explaining why it wants to participate and what it can contribute;
+- it submits a motivation explaining why it wants to participate and what it can contribute, in line with the Membership Criteria of the Agreement;

 - there is no objection on the part of the other parties to the participation of the new company;